Meeting box

 GA Smart Building

-GA Smart Building provides turnkey high-end commercial office construction via large scale pre fabrication.
-More recently, they have focused on constructing intelligent and sustainable buildings with multilayer imbedded innovative smart sensors to promote efficient energy use and generate a net positive impact.
+GA Smart Building delivers turnkey, high-end commercial office construction through large-scale prefabrication, and is now moving toward intelligent, sustainable buildings equipped with integrated smart sensors to drive energy efficiency and create a net positive impact.

 Market research.

-As one of core designers on this project, I conducted both market and focused user research to identify constraints to guide the design and evolution of this product.
+As one of the core designers on this project, I conducted market and user research to identify the key constraints that would guide the design and development of the meeting box.

-I determined that there were three primary and secondary factors that would impact the perception and quality of use for a meeting box product in a GA office environment:
+Through this process, I determined three primary and secondary factors that would shape both user perception and the quality of the experience within GA office environments:

 Primary